bevyengine/bevy/_release-content/release-notes/ron_loader.md

 Custom assets are very useful to create.
 They allow users to define game-specific data that can be shared across your entities.
 Unfortunately, to take full advantage of this, you need to define an `AssetLoader` for your type.
 This can be cumbersome, since for most types, you just want to save and load some plain old data!
+Previously, we didn't have an out-of-the-box way to do this.

-Now, we provide `RonSaver` and `RonLoader`.
+Now, we provide `RonSaver` and `RonLoader` as ready-to-use asset savers/loaders.
 These types support **any** reflected asset. `RonLoader` is able to load `.ron` files and reads the desired type from inside the file (in other words, its format is self-documenting), and `RonSaver` exists to write these kinds of files.

 ```rust
 // Register the asset loader.